unixorn/apgar/README.md

 # Writing Checks

-An apgar check should be executable, with a shebang line.
-It should either write "OK" to console and return 0, or write "NOT OK" to console and return anything other than 0.
+An apgar check should be:

+* Executable, with a shebang line.
+* It should either write "OK" to console and return 0, or write "NOT OK" to console and return anything other than 0.
+* It must be named with a '.healthCheck' suffix
-The check should never print anything else unless --verbose is passed on the command line.
+* The check should never print anything else unless --verbose is passed on the command line.
 If called with --quiet, it may print nothing at all, but still return zero or non-zero.

-These checks should be fast and non-destructive - running them any number of times must be fine.
+* Check scripts _must not assume that they will be run in a particular order_, or that other check scripts will *not* be running simultaneously with them.
+To minimize check time, Apgar runs the check scripts in parallel as soon as it finds them.
+* Checks should be fast - since apgar will run all the checks in parallel, it is better to have 3 separate tests that each run in N seconds than one test that runs in 3N seconds.
+* Checks should be idempotent
+* Checks must be non-destructive and not change the state of the underlying service - by definition, they will be run while the service they're checking is in production.

 # FAQ